Many boys and young men require support after they have been trafficked to the UK

 The Rise Project is a specialist service for boys and young men aged 11 to 25 who have been trafficked to the UK.

 - one-to-one advice and advocacy, to help young people navigate the complex legal systems and to support them to access their full rights and entitlements.
 As part of our model of working, we also focus on long-term outcomes to help increase young people’s understanding of risk, safety and healthy relationships to minimise the risk of them being re-trafficked

-The Children's Society also researches the issues faced by boys and young men trafficked to the UK, and the barriers they have to receiving the correct support.
-In March 2016 we published a report on the subject, 'Boys Don't Cry: Improving identification and disclosure of sexual exploitation among boys and young men trafficked to the UK'.
-The findings presented inform our work supporting trafficked boys and young men.
+We also research the issues faced by boys and young men trafficked to the UK and the barriers they have to receiving the correct support.
+In March 2016 we published a report on the subject, 'Boys Don't Cry: Improving identification and disclosure of sexual exploitation among boys and young men trafficked to the UK' - the findings presented inform our work supporting trafficked boys and young men.

 Who is this service available to?

 Boys and young men aged 11 to 25 who have been trafficked.

 If you would like to find out more about our trafficking services, please get in touch with us.